crazypill/sdr-syms2bits-tx32u/README.md

 # sdr-syms2bits-tx32u

-This is all work in progressi/research.
-Trying to decode TX32U IT+ data f rom RTL-SDR.
+This is all work in progress/research.
+Trying to decode TX32U IT+ data from RTL-SDR.